 Healthcare providers should discuss preeclampsia with women who are pregnant, or who are planning to become pregnant.
 Recognizing the symptoms and getting immediate medical care is important to reduce the risk of complications, birth injuries and death.
 Some cases of severe preeclampsia are life-threatening, and often, the disease is called a “silent killer.”

 If someone you love has symptoms of preeclampsia, don’t wait to get medical help.

 What is Preeclampsia?

 There are a number of symptoms associated with preeclampsia, yet in some instances, it will develop without the mother noticing any symptoms at all.
+Often times, high blood pressure is noted during a prenatal visit or routine blood pressure check.
+Pregnant women should be aware of what their normal blood pressure level is, and when they should worry.
 Consequently, it’s imperative to monitor blood pressure throughout pregnancy.
 The Mayo Clinic suggests that blood pressure that’s 140/90 or higher is abnormal.

 - Shortness of breath

 - Abdominal pain